antoinedelia/cloud-optimist/cloud/content/posts/FizzBuzz.md

 The idea behind FizzBuzz is straight-forward.
 You need to count out loud numbers starting at 1 until you reach 100.
 But, if the number is a multiple of 3, you have to say the word "Fizz" instead.
 In the same way, if the number is a multiple of 5, you have to say the word "Buzz".
 Now you might be thinking: "Then what am I supposed to do when it is a multiple of both 3 and 5?".
 Well, you would simply have to say "FizzBuzz". <em>Roll credits</em>.

 By reading this simple test, you might wonder why this should be used, as it appears that even an intern could solve it quite easily.
-Well, that's what I thought too, until I ran accros [Jeff Atwood's post on this subject](https://blog.codinghorror.com/why-cant-programmers-program/), stating that he was surprised how this problem actually gave a lot of troubles to candidates, even senior ones.
+Well, that's what I thought too, until I ran across [Jeff Atwood's post on this subject](https://blog.codinghorror.com/why-cant-programmers-program/), stating that he was surprised how this problem actually gave a lot of troubles to candidates, even senior ones.

 <strong>So let's try to solve it together!</strong>

-<em>In most technical interviews and as such for this exercice, you are free to use any programming language you feel most confortable with, or even write using [pseudocode](https://en.wikipedia.org/wiki/Pseudocode).
+<em>In most technical interviews and as such for this exercise, you are free to use any programming language you feel most comfortable with, or even write using [pseudocode](https://en.wikipedia.org/wiki/Pseudocode).
 For this post, I'm gonna use Python.</em>

 First things first, let's create a simple loop that prints all numbers from 1 to 100.